garymcintire/mpi_util/README.md

-# Parallelizing RL batch algorithms
+# mpi_util     Parallelizing RL batch algorithms
                                             by Gary McIntire

     There are multiple ways to do this, but the easiest one(shown here) is to have all